gigalixir/gigalixir-cli/docs/source/main.rst

     - failed to connect: ** (Postgrex.Error) FATAL 53300 (too_many_connections): too many connections for database

-        - If you have a free tier database, the number of connections is limited to 1.
-Try lowering the :elixir:`pool_size` in your :bash:`prod.exs` to 1.
+        - If you have a free tier database, the number of connections is limited.
+Try lowering the :elixir:`pool_size` in your :bash:`prod.exs` to 2.

     - ~/.netrc access too permissive: access permissions must restrict access to only the owner